In the Footsteps of St. Paul with Greek Isle Cruise

 - Breakfast, Lunch and Dinner while on Cruise

 - Breakfast and Dinner daily

 - Transportation by air-conditioned motor coach

-- Assistance of a professional local guide throughout
+- Assistance of local guide throughout

 - Sightseeing and admissions fees as per itinerary

 - Mass daily Spiritual activities

 - Luggage handling (1 piece per person)